brandur/mutelight/content/articles/haskell-a-good-bet-for-the-future.md

 My problem recently has been picking one technology to focus on learning.
 Naturally, a large part of my time will go towards learning the new .NET 4.0 concurrency, but as a language for personal use, Haskell has won my attention.
 Instead of offering an amateur explanation of its advantages over other languages, I'm just going to link to some of the particularly interesting articles I've read on it recently:

-* [No monadic headaches: multi-core concurrency is easy in Haskell](http://cgi.cse.unsw.edu.au/~dons/blog/2007/11/26#no-headaches) &mdash; article on how Haskell's concurrency can act as a direct replacement for Erlang's (but with much nicer syntax), using message passing channels
+* [No monadic headaches: multi-core concurrency is easy in Haskell](http://cgi.cse.unsw.edu.au/~dons/blog/2007/11/26#no-headaches) -- article on how Haskell's concurrency can act as a direct replacement for Erlang's (but with much nicer syntax), using message passing channels
-* [Multicore Programming in Haskell Now!](http://donsbot.wordpress.com/2009/09/05/defun-2009-multicore-programming-in-haskell-now/) &mdash; summary of Haskell's wide range of parallel programming models
+* [Multicore Programming in Haskell Now!](http://donsbot.wordpress.com/2009/09/05/defun-2009-multicore-programming-in-haskell-now/) -- summary of Haskell's wide range of parallel programming models
-* [Supercompilation for Haskell](http://community.haskell.org/~ndm/downloads/slides-supercompilation_for_haskell-03_mar_2009.pdf) (PDF warning) &mdash; how to compile Haskell to rival C's speed
+* [Supercompilation for Haskell](http://community.haskell.org/~ndm/downloads/slides-supercompilation_for_haskell-03_mar_2009.pdf) (PDF warning) -- how to compile Haskell to rival C's speed
-* [Haskell Arrays, Accelerated Using GPUs](http://www.scribd.com/doc/19637022/Haskell-Arrays-Accelerated-with-GPUs) &mdash; executing massively parallel operations on the GPU from Haskell
+* [Haskell Arrays, Accelerated Using GPUs](http://www.scribd.com/doc/19637022/Haskell-Arrays-Accelerated-with-GPUs) -- executing massively parallel operations on the GPU from Haskell